rdick/Amazing_Amazon/README.md

-# README
+# Amazon Clone

-# This was my largest major project with Rails before developing professionally.
+### This was my largest major project with Rails before developing professionally.

 This Ruby on Rails application is a clone of amazon.
 Users can view multiple products, check product reviews, and purchase products.
 This app also includes RSPEC testing, mailers, and a search function.